Dale Hackbart: Boobie Clark litigation

-In the first 1973 regular season game against the Cincinnati Bengals Hackbart's neck was fractured.
-"It was just before halftime and the Bengals had the ball at around the 45 yard line going in.
+Hackbart has been purported to have said, "It was just before halftime and the Bengals had the ball at around the 45 yard line going in.
 Boobie Clark came out of a split backfield and ran down the hash marks.
 I was playing free safety so I dropped back to the center of the field.
 The ball went up in the air and I converged into the endzone.
 Billy Thompson, who was playing left corner for the Broncos, jumped in front of me and Boobie Clark and intercepted the pass.
 I tried to block Boobie and landed on the ground.
 When I came up on to one knee watching Thompson run the ball, Boobie came up from behind me and whacked me in the back of the head, with a right fore-arm and drove me into the ground, after the Play was finished.
-My left arm went numb !
+My left arm went numb!
 At halftime in the locker room I couldn’t take off my helmet so I was packed in ice around my neck and helmet."

 Hackbart did not at the time report the happening to his coaches or to anyone else during the game.
 However, because of the pain which he experienced he was unable to play golf the next day.
 He did not seek medical attention, but the continued pain caused him to report this fact and the incident to the Bronco trainer who gave him treatment.
-Apparently he played on the specialty teams for two successive Sundays, but after that the Broncos released him on waivers.
-(He was in his thirteenth year as a player.)
+He played on the special teams for the next two games, but after that the Broncos released him on waivers.
 He sought medical help and it was then that X-rays were taken, which revealed that the C4, 5, 6, and 7 vertebrae on his neck were fractured.
 This injury ended his football career.

-In 1974 neurosurgeons told Hackbart that if he didn't have surgery to repair the damage, he would lose use of his left arm, shoulder, and any muscles involved with the damaged vertebrae.
+In 1974, neurosurgeons told Hackbart that if he did not have surgery to repair the damage, he would lose use of his left arm, shoulder, and any muscles involved with the damaged vertebrae.
 The Broncos claimed they were not liable.
-Hackbart hired an attorney, Rodger Johnson of Johnson & Mahony, and brought a suit against the Bengals.
-Hackbart v. the Cincinnati Bengals became a precedent setting case.
-In the case the courts ruled that in the course of a professional football game an intentional infliction of an injury by one player upon another might constitute a tort.
+Hackbart hired an attorney, Roger Johnson of Johnson & Mahony, and brought a suit against the Bengals.